cloudbongee/groupSiever/README.md

 # groupSiever

-GroupSiever was made to aid myself with finding and counting for me the non-simple groups of non prime $2 \leq |G| \leq 168$.
+GroupSiever was made to aid myself with finding and counting for me the non-simple groups of non prime $2 \leq |G| < 168$.

 Made with a smile.